tardate/LittleArduinoProjects/playground/ATtiny/SSD1306/BasicDemo/README.md

 As a replacement, I'm using the [Tiny4kOLED](https://github.com/datacute/Tiny4kOLED) driver, which uses the [Adafruit-TinyWireM](https://github.com/adafruit/TinyWireM) I²C library for the ATtiny.

+The ATtiny85 is programmed using an Arduino Uno as described in [LEAP#070 Programming an ATtiny With ArduinoISP](../ProgrammingWithArduinoISP).

 ## Construction

+Designed with Fritzing: see [BasicDemo.fzz](./BasicDemo.fzz).

 ![Breadboard](./assets/BasicDemo_bb.jpg?raw=true)